smcclatchy/gene-expression-qtl/_episodes/07-create-transcriptome-map.md

 ~~~
 Error in `group_by()`:
 !
 Must group by variables found in `.data`.
-✖ Column `cis.trans` is not found.
+x Column `cis.trans` is not found.
 ~~~
 {: .error}